ksander2/SignalWave/README.md

-This programm is intended for modeling garmonic signals and fourier transform
+This programm is intended for modeling harmonic signals and fourier transform